-Match play can be played by two individuals, one on one, and that is known as Singles Match Play.
-Or teams of two players can square off, with Foursomes and Fourballs the most common formats for team play.
+Match play can be played by two individuals, one vs. one, and that is known as singles match play.
+Or teams of two players can square off in what is called doubles match play, with various formats (Foursomes and Fourball being the most common ones) available for team matches.

 Keeping Score in Match Play